Tinnitus & Hyperacusis ASSESSMENT only - £119

 What is the rate of success?

-According to a recent study published in the American Journal of Audiology (2018), patients who get hyperacusis-focused cognitive treatment had a significant reduction in the impact of hyperacusis on their lives, going from 50% to 30%.
-Once the impact of hyperacusis on the patient’s life is reduced, the actual sensitivity to sound will improve.
-See the research page for more information on hyperacusis-focused cognitive therapy.
+A study published in the American Journal of Audiology (2018) revealed that patients undergoing hyperacusis-focused cognitive therapy experienced a significant decrease in the impact of hyperacusis on their lives, with reported impacts dropping from 50% to 30%.
+By reducing the life impact of hyperacusis, patients’ actual sensitivity to sound showed marked improvement.

 few causal factors of hyperacusis